 I was watching a normal video on the New York Times website the other day, it finished and another video came on.
 I assumed this video was the next New York Times-produced video in the same category and I was viewing a playlist.
 And it was exactly that: a New York Times report on some Wall Street Banker who quit his job to become a triathlete.
-Oh yeah, side note, he also drives a beautiful new Lexus that they spent a lot of time talking about and the entire production of this video was actually paid for, and served as an ad for, Lexus.
+Oh yeah, side note, he also drives a beautiful new Lexus that they spent a lot of time talking about and the entire production of this video was actually paid for by (and served as an ad for) Lexus.

 Nothing too egregious here.
 Most major news organizations now have branded content divisions.
 And I think news needs to explore new ways to make money.